 Content Integration Suite (CIS) enables communication with Content Server and is deployable on a number of J2EE application servers, in addition to working in non-J2EE environments.
 CIS provides an interface to the fine-grained services of the servers through an object-oriented services API called the Universal Content and Process Management API (referred to as the UCPM API).

 The Remote Intradoc Client (RIDC) provides a thin communication API for communication with Content Server.
 This API removes data abstractions to the Content Server while still providing a wrapper to handle connection pooling, security, and protocol specifics.
 See "Remote Intradoc Client (RIDC)" for more details.

-See the Using Content Integration Suite (CIS) for details about CIS.
+See the Oracle Fusion Middleware Developer's Guide for Content Integration Suite for Oracle Enterprise Content Management Suite for details about CIS.

 Content Basket enables you to quickly find, group, and download multiple content items.
 For example, you may need to send an organization's logo along with several articles for your newsletter to a printing agency, or e-mail a group of documents to a vendor.
 With Content Basket, you can select items to add to your content basket from any content information or search results page.

 After an item is added to your content basket, you can access the content basket from the My Content Server tray and download a single compressed file of the content items you need.

 Two adapters can be used in conjunction with UCM within the Oracle Application Extension Frame (AXF).

 E-Business Suite, which allows uses to attach, scan, and retrieve document attachments.
 See "Oracle E-Business Suite Adapter for Oracle UCM and Oracle I/PM" for more information.

 Seibel Adapter for UCM, which allows Seible CRM users to scan, attach, store, and retrieve documents.
 See "Oracle Siebel Adapter for Oracle UCM" for more details.